-Religious communities at Dickinson College routinely employ the use of alcoholic substances as a part of their practices on campus.
-For events of a religious nature in which alcohol is routine, the Director of the Center for Spirituality and Social Justice shall work with the sponsors to determine appropriate use.
-Any use of alcohol by religious, secular, and spiritual communities which is not already commonplace within the religious culture shall be subject to the Events with Alcohol Policy.
+Religious communities at Dickinson College routinely employ the use of alcoholic beverages as a part of their practices on campus.
+For events of a religious nature in which alcohol is routine, the Director of the Center for Spirituality and Social Justice shall collaborate with the sponsors to determine appropriate use.
+Any use of alcoholic beverages by religious, secular, and spiritual communities which is not already commonplace within the religious culture shall be subject to the Events with Alcoholic Beverages Policy.